wbridegroom/VncWPF/README.md

 # VpnWPF
-VNC Client written in WPF
+A simple VNC Client written in WPF